johann-solo/oliveandmango.github.io/site/content/blog/2017-12-14-dark-and-rich-vegan-chocolate-hazelnut-tart.md

 <br>
 <br>

-This is a fabulous tart in general – not for being vegan or gluten free but all in all.
+This is a fabulous tart in general – not for being vegan or gluten free but as a whole.
 This is great if you have vegan guests.
 It’s the only dessert you have to make.
 You wouldn’t even need a separate one because every single person would enjoy it and would not know at all that it was gluten free or vegan.
 So definitely include this little festive tart for any occasion!
 You will fall in love with it!
 <br>
 <br>